CraveFood/restkiss-haystack/README.md

-# restless-haystack
+# restkiss-haystack
-Integration of the Restless and Haystack libraries for Django
+Integration of the Restkiss and Haystack libraries for Django